oscarotero/std/README.md

 Import [Deno std library](https://jsr.io/@std) using HTTP modules, in a single package, with no dependencies.
 Compatible with browsers, Node, Bun, and Deno.

-Note: This package only includes stable APIs.
+Note: This package only includes stable APIs that are browser compatible.

 ## Use in browsers